DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

     *Rig Setup Mode controls in the 3D View*

 Body, Wheel, Brake, Headlight and Steering Wheel attachment bones and setup controls for wheel-base length, track-width length, wheel radii, and roll center can be found in this mode.
+Enter "Pose Mode" and select and move the handles to start adjusting.
 You can manually parent your meshes, nulls and armatures to the body or wheels.

 .. note::